Retirement Party: History

 The band was featured on Paste Magazine's list "The 15 Chicago Bands You Need To Know in 2018" as well as Stereogum's "40 Best New Bands Of 2018".

 In 2020, the band released their second full-length album titled Runaway Dog.

 In 2022, the band announced their split via social media, with the band citing a change in their personal lives as the reason to discontinue the group.
 In the same post, they announced three final songs to release soon, a short farewell tour, and the cancellation of their European tour.
 The final Retirement Party show was held on April 14 at the Ukie Club in Philadelphia, Pennsylvania.
 The self-titled EP, Retirement Party, released on June 15, 2022.

+On March 23, 2023, the band announced, via social media, that they were 'coming out of retirement' and supporting Pet Symmetry as part of their 10 year celebration tour.